welel/ask-website/data/README.md

     }
 ```

+# Data loading

-To fill database with that data you should feed it to **manage.py** with commands (consider the order of commands):
+To fill the database with that data, you should run a script `load_data.sh` or do it manually.
+Feed it to **manage.py** with commands (consider the order of commands):

 ```cmd
 python manage.py loaddata data/users.json
 python manage.py loaddata data/questions.json
 python manage.py loaddata data/answers.json
 ```